Duration

 Trimester 1

-This subject provides students with the technical and theoretical understanding of musical principles and theory to allow them to create, analyse and communicate concepts within contemporary music.
-Skills and understanding achieved in this subject create the foundation of any professional musician, which will be further developed during the duration of the course.
-This fundamental level of musicianship will eventually allow students to arrange music, compose successful compositions and help develop their technical musical skills on their chosen instrument.
+This subject provides students with the technical, theoretical and aural understanding of musical principles that will allow them to create, analyse and communicate concepts within contemporary music.
+Skills and understanding achieved in this subject create the foundation of a professional musician, which will be further developed during the duration of the course.
+This fundamental level of musicianship will eventually allow students to arrange music, create compositions and help develop their technical musical skills on their chosen instrument.
+Emphasis is given to the basic music theory concepts of rhythm, melody and diatonic harmony as well as aural skills including rhythmic perception and performance, solfege, sight reading and recognition of harmonic and melodic elements.

 Credit Points: 3